Transitime/core/transitime/README.md

 The steps to set up the system are
 <ul>
 	<li>Create Database.
-For this set you are on your own and you should find instructions on the related database providers web sites.
+For this step you are on your own and you should find instructions on the related database providers web sites.
 	</li>
 	<li>Create Database structures
 		using generateDatabaseScheme.jar